Leading Others Through Forgiveness

 - Forgiving myself

-- Essentially you guide them through the process the same way as with “normal hurts”.
-It’s just that the person they need to forgive happens to be themselves, and they need to repent for where they sinned and for where they accused themselves.
-After going through steps 1-3 let them continue with repenting: The speak out what they did wrong (confessing) and ask God for forgiveness.
+- After going through steps 1-3 let the person continue with repenting: They speak out what they have done wrong (confessing) and ask God for forgiveness.
 Ask them: “Are you sure that God has forgiven you now?”

-If they’re unsure, you first need to resolve the problem (could involve going through the gospel again until they understand it completely; reading 1 John 1:9; maybe they omitted some aspects of their sin etc).
-When they’re sure that God has forgiven them, lead them through step 5 where they speak out that they forgive themselves now (by saying to themselves “I forgive you”).
+If they’re unsure, you need to resolve this problem first (This might involve going through the gospel again until they understand it completely; reading 1 John 1:9; maybe they omitted some aspects of their sin etc).
+When they are sure that God has forgiven them, and they’ve received His forgiveness, then lead them through step 5.
+In this step they speak out that they forgive themselves now (by saying “I forgive myself”).

 How to continue after step five

-They should now feel differently because forgiveness is not just some theory, but real things have happened in their heart and now they have just gained freedom in these areas.
-But more often than not, we’re not done yet because carrying these accusations has made some marks on their soul:
+The person should now feel differently.
+Forgiveness is not just a theory, but real things have happened in their heart.
+They have just gained freedom in these areas – rejoice!
+But often we’re not done yet because carrying these accusations has made some marks on their soul:

-- People potentially started to believe lies about God, themselves, or others.
+- People have potentially started to believe lies about God, themselves, or others.

 Let them ask “God, what lie did I learn about you through this?”
-You may lead them more specifically into asking about lies about Father God (especially after they forgave their father), about Jesus (especially after they forgave siblings or friends) or about the Holy Spirit (especially after they forgave their mother).
-After they have identified the lie:
+You may ask more specific questions about lies about Father God, Jesus, and the Holy Spirit.
+After they have identified any lies:

-- have them repent from partnering with it and believing it,
+- have them repent from partnering with, and believing the lie,

-Let them ask “God, what lie did I learn about myself through this?” and continue as above.
+Let them ask “God, what lies did I learn about myself through this?” and continue as above.

-Often it’s also a good idea to let people bless the person they forgave in the next weeks.
+It may be a good idea to let people bless the person they forgave in the coming weeks.

 Knowing your limits – a warning